chrisdoc/thesis/thesis.md

 is a reduced road network optimized for routing.
 By accessing the graph file, the trajectory service can retrieve metadata for the calculated route such as speed limits and length of the roads.
-This information can later be used to validate the calculate route and the timing information.
+This information can later be used to validate the calculate route and annotate it with timing information.
 Listing [lst:osm2po] illustrates how a route between Linz and Hagenberg im Mühlkreis is calculated.
 The result is an array with segment IDs that can then be used to retrieve the geometry and the speed limits of the segment from the graph file.

     File graphFile = new File("at_2po_4pgr.gph");
     Graph graph = new Graph(graphFile);